Ugo5738/Recommendation-Systems/README.md

 # Recommendation-Systems
-This is where you can find my recommendation system projects.
+This system was built to recommend stress reduction techniques to users.